pervoj/Synchrony/README.md

 ## 👥 Contributing

 I'm happy to see you in this chapter!
-If you are interested in this project, I would be glad for any help with development, design and translation.
+If you are interested in this project, I would be glad for any help with development, design and translations.

 For more info about contributing please read [this guide](CONTRIBUTING.md).